scflode/dev-proxy/README.md

   - [Linux](https://github.com/FiloSottile/mkcert#linux)
 - Clone this repository

+## Setup

+With the prerequisites satisfied you can run `make setup`.
+This automatically sets up everything needed to use the `dev-proxy`.

 ## Usage

 In order to use the dev-proxy use `make up` or `make up logs`.